 With the dramatic increase in opioid-related deaths and growing evidence of the benefits of harm reduction in supporting individuals living with, and families impacted by, substance use, we recognize the need to reaffirm our support for integrating harm reduction into the care RNs and NPs provide.

 As of Aug.
 31, 2018, there are new privacy breach reporting requirements that impact Alberta registered nurses and nurse practitioners.

 Nurses play an essential role in providing safe care to people in all care settings.
 Learn more about your responsibilities related to restraints.

 Immunizations protect individuals and communities through the prevention of disease and illness.
 These resources help standardize the immunization process and assist the registered nurse regarding the administration of vaccines and vaccine programs.

 The following frequently asked questions provide guidance for RNs and NPs in administering cannabis for medical purposes in their practice.

 CARNA is committed to protecting patient safety and supports recent amendments to the Health Professions Act to protect patients from sexual abuse and sexual misconduct.

 Advance your nursing practice.
 Nursing is a dynamic, constantly-changing profession that requires practitioners to keep current with changes in practice, health care, and technology.
 These resources will help you gain new knowledge, update your practice, and advance your education and career.

-Looking for other ways to enhance your expertise?
-Or practical advice exclusively for nurses?
-These resources outside of CARNA may be useful to the development of your nursing practice and career.
+Looking for other ways to enhance your expertise or practical advice exclusively for nurses?
+These resources outside of CARNA may be useful.